Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 - Watch videos that introduce new hires to leadership and bring your company culture to life.

-While the digital component of your onboarding program is vital, remember to include opportunities for face time and create opportunities for existing employees to reach out to their new colleagues.
+While the digital component of your new starter program is vital, remember to include opportunities for face time and create opportunities for existing employees to reach out to their new colleagues.
 For example, you might:

 - Define milestones at which HR, managers, and perhaps others will check in with new employees